Project-Books/book-project/README.md

 To access the MySQL database when docker-compose is running:

 1. Go to `http://localhost:8081/`
-2. Log in with the settings below.
+2. Log in with the details below:
-    - User Name: `root`
+    - Username: `root`
     - Password: `rootpassword`
 3. Click on connect